Risk Factors for Colorectal Cancer

 Who is at risk for colorectal cancer?

-- Polyps.
+Polyps.
 There are a variety of polyps that can form on the inner wall of the colon or rectum.
-Precancerous polyps that can turn into colorectal cancer include adenomatous polyps.
-Adenomas are precancerous polyps that are considered precursors, or the first step toward colon and rectal cancer.
-Another pathway to cancer has recently been discovered and found to arise from large hyperplastic polyps or sessile serrated polyps (also known as sessile serrated adenomas).
-Individuals with numerous polyps, including adenomas, hyperplastic polyps, or other types of polyps such as hamartomas or juvenile polyps are often affected with a genetic predisposition to polyposis and colorectal cancer and are a special group of individuals who should be managed differently than people with only 1 to 2 colorectal polyps.
+Precancerous polyps can turn into colorectal cancer.
+People with numerous polyps--including adenomas, hyperplastic polyps, or other types of polyps—often have a genetic predisposition to polyposis and colorectal cancer.
+These individuals should be managed differently than people with only 1 to 2 colorectal polyps.

 Having one or more of these risk factors does not guarantee that you will develop colorectal cancer.
 However, you should talk about these risk factors with your doctor.
 He or she may be able to suggest ways to reduce your chances of developing colorectal cancer.

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 4/8/2014…#11922